tayganr/purviewlab/modules/module15.md

 Lineage extraction is a complicated process because there are many ways data may be moved and transformed thoughout its lifecycle.
 Lineage information can either be extracted by Purview during the scanning process (when supported), or lineage information can be pushed to Purview via the Apache Atlas REST API.

-In this module, we'll implement the Azure SQL Database Lineage functionality.
+In this module, we'll implement the Azure SQL Database Lineage Extraction functionality.

 ## :thinking: Prerequisites

 * An [Azure account](https://azure.microsoft.com/free/) with an active subscription.
 * An Azure SQL Database (see [module 00](../modules/module00.md)).
 * A Microsoft Purview account (see [module 01](../modules/module01.md)).
+* An Azure SQL Database set up as a data source in Microsoft Purview (see [module 02B](../modules/module02b.md)).

 This module steps through what is required for connecting an Azure SQL Database with a Microsoft Purview account to track data lineage.